Revision date: March 2023

 The use of private vehicles for transporting minors should be avoided.
 When private vehicles must be used, contact Risk Management; proof of automobile liability insurance must be delivered to Risk Management.

 More than one program staff must be present in the vehicle, except when there are multiple minors for the duration of the transportation.

 Minors on Campus Code of Conduct(s)

-Clarifying Note: There is a Code of Conduct for program staff and a code of conduct for participants.
+Clarifying Note: There is a Code of Conduct for both Program Staff and Volunteers and a Code of Conduct for Participants.

 Our goal is to provide the highest quality program in a safe environment for every participant.
-Please assist us in maintaining a safe and enjoyable environment by following the following code of conduct.
+Please assist us in maintaining a safe and enjoyable environment by following the Code of Conduct, below:

 Program staff should be positive role models for minors and act in a responsible manner.
 It is expected that all program staff will adhere to the below expectations.

 - Anyone who knows, suspects, or receives information indicating that a child or teen has been abused or neglected, or who has other concerns about the safety of children or teens MUST inform the program administrator, the NMU Police Department (906 227-2151) or the Michigan Department of Human Services at (855) 444-3911.